mechmotum/mechmotum.github.io/content/pages/guide.rst

 ---------

-There is a common spreadsheet on google drive that lab members should use to track our non-consumable inventory (tools, devices, expensive stuff, computers, 3D printing spools in the EDSC, etc).
+There is a common spreadsheet on google drive that lab members should use to track our non-consumable inventory (tools, devices, expensive stuff, computers, etc).
 Anytime you buy something add it to the spreadsheet.
 The spreadsheet can be accessed at this link:

 https://docs.google.com/spreadsheets/d/1w80SolpcLTbLtuFDIf9-F-sS_pO-1PEHSpSgEGH_SSg/edit?usp=sharing